 Again the slide changed this time to what looked like a war zone.

-"Forty years ago a space craft crash landed on Earth.
+"At the end of the Forties, a space craft crash landed on Earth.
 The ship had been in a serious battle and later interviews with the survivors suggested that it was a refugee ship fleeing a war zone.
 The ship had been severely damaged and despite managing to evade any pursuers, it was in danger of breaking up.
 The pilot made a decision to try and land on the nearest inhabitable world rather than risk emergency repairs.
-That ship made an almost safe landing in Ohio and the remains were handed over years later to research and development teams led by Muffett and Knight."
+That ship made an almost safe landing in Ohio and the remains were handed over years later to research and development teams led by Muffett and Knight.”

 “Were there survivors?”